bkazemi/shakar/docs/shakar-design-notes.md

   - Warn on tiny views over huge bases; suggest `.compact()`/`.own()`.
 - **Diagnostics with fix‑its**:
   - “`.` cannot stand alone; start from a subject or use `bind`.”
-  - “Guard head ends with named args; wrap with parentheses.”
 - **AI‑friendly**:
   - `shk --desugar` and `--resugar` for round‑trips.
   - Machine‑readable feature manifest (`shakar.features.json`) describing allowed sugars/style picks.